stevenez95/jsql/Older-Releases.md

-These are the modifications done before githubs relase tagging.
+These are the modifications of JSqlParser done before githubs relase tagging.

 ## Extensions Version 0.8.3